codership/documentation/galeracluster/source/faq.rst

    Nevertheless, it is possible to construct a binlog out of the write-set cache.

-.. rubric:: Should the binary log be enabled with Galera?
 .. _`faq-enable-binlog`:
+.. rubric:: Should the Binary Log be Enabled with Galera?

+.. rst-class:: list-stats

+   Level: Intermediate; Interested: DBAs; Category: Maintenance

 .. rst-class:: list-abstract